SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/daily-volume/quickstart.md

 ## Step 2: Confirm the Budget was Created

-Use a GET request to confirm its creation.
-See the [API documentation for Ingest Budgets](#ingest-budgets-api-documentation) for further details.
+Use a `GET` request to confirm its creation.
+See the [Ingest Budget Management V2 APIs](/docs/api/ingest-budget-v2) for further details.

 :::note
 Customize `<accessid:accesskey>` and `<your deployment>`.
 Replace the value `0000000000000064` with the `id` value of your ingest budget.